 Techniques for Buried Log Cultivation

-Inoculated logs of Nameko, Reishi, Maitake, and White Elm can be buried after an incubation period of three to six months.
-Follow our instruction sheet for plug spawn inoculation, then stack the logs and maintain moisture throughout the incubation period.
+Inoculated logs of Nameko, Reishi, Maitake, and White Elm can be buried after inoculation.
+Follow our instruction sheet for plug spawn inoculation.

-Once logs have begun to show signs of colonization the logs can be incorporated into your garden or landscaping.
-Logs can be buried vertically or horizontally in soil, sand or other substrate.
+Once logs inoculated the logs can be incorporated into your garden or landscaping.
+Logs can be buried vertically or horizontally in the soil, sand or other substrates.
 Horizontally buried logs can be laid out end-to-end or buried side by side in a “log raft”.
 The buried portion of the log still needs to be inoculated and will provide food and water for the mushrooms.

 Nameko – Pholiota nameko, will do best inoculated onto cherry or alder logs.
-Bury horizontally with half to one third of the log exposed after incubation period.
+Bury horizontally with half to one-third of the log exposed after the incubation period.
 Fruitings can occur 2-3 times a year in the spring and fall when moisture is high (from sprinkler or rains).
-Nameko are a delicious delicate mushroom with a nutty flavor.
+Nameko is a delicious delicate mushroom with a nutty flavor.

 Reishi – Ganoderma lucidum, prefers maple and oak logs and warmer temperatures.
-If daytime temperatures are below 70F, the logs should be placed in a greenhouse, hoophouse, or coldframe for incubation and fruiting.
+If daytime temperatures are below 70F, the logs should be placed in a greenhouse, hoop house, or cold frame for incubation and fruiting.
 The other species we offer are Ganoderma oregonense and Ganoderma tsugae, which grow on conifers.
 These are both temperate species and can fruit in cooler temperatures.
 With all Ganoderma species, short inoculated logs can be placed vertically in plant pots and buried with sand and/or gravel.
 Another method is to bury the entire log horizontally and cover with sawdust, sand, and/or gravel.
-Reishi has been used for over 2000 years as medicinal mushroom.
+Reishi has been used for over 2000 years as a medicinal mushroom.